nuritzi/fossresponders.com/index.md

 ## Need help?

-If you work on open source are affected by Coronavirus, please get in touch.
-We are actively looking for ways to help out community members.
+If you work on open source and are affected by Coronavirus, please get in touch.
+We are actively looking for ways to help community members.

 <a href="https://github.com/foss-responders/support-requests/issues/new?assignees=&labels=&template=i-manage-events-or-communities-and-i-need-some-backup.md&title=%5BHELP%5D">
   <span class="btn help">